-You’ve gone through all the process of identifying your target audience, collecting their phone numbers, crafting the copy for your campaigns, and setting all your preferences.
+You’ve gone through all the process of identifying your target audience, collecting their phone numbers, crafting the copy for your SMS marketing campaigns, and setting all your preferences.

-But before sending your SMS, take a moment to check your campaign and answer one very important question: are you 100% GDPR compliant?
+But before sending your text messages, take a moment to check your campaign and answer one very important question: are you 100% GDPR compliant?

-We’ve got together with our lawyers, Sophie Soubelet-Caroit and Perrine Salagnac from the SSC Avocats to understand the implications of GDPR and Data Protection.
+We’ve got together with our lawyers, Sophie Soubelet-Caroit and Perrine Salagnac from the SSC Avocats to understand the implications of GDPR legislation and personal Data Protection.

 What is the GDPR?